PrettySolution/orto-VZDPER-270/README.md

 ### todo:
 1. update services list
+1. I think they did a migration before with no quotas because there are users with no quotas set. should we contact Franco Tauceri or Andrea Saccavini to ask?

 ### issues:
 1. we have 300Gb of data.
 I am afraid of ansible timeout while the data syncs, It should't but possible.
 90%